Yungas tyrannulet

-The Yungas tyrannulet (Phyllomyias weedeni) is a Vulnerable species of bird in subfamily Elaeniinae of family Tyrannidae, the tyrant flycatchers.
+The Yungas tyrannulet (Phyllomyias weedeni) is a Near Threatened species of bird in subfamily Elaeniinae of family Tyrannidae, the tyrant flycatchers.
 It is found in Bolivia and Peru.

 Taxonomy and systematics

 The Yungas tyrannulet was discovered in the early 1990s but not formally described until 2008.
 It had apparently either been overlooked or mistaken for the similar planalto tyrannulet (P. fasciatus).
 It is monotypic.

 Description

 The Yungas tyrannulet is 10 to 11.5 cm long.
 The sexes have the same plumage.
 Adults have a dull olive-gray crown and nape with a slightly mottled appearance.
 Their lores, supercilium, partial eyering, and lower face are whitish with a dark stripe through their eye.
 Their upperparts are yellow-olive that becomes paler and more yellowish on their rump and uppertail coverts.
 Their flight feathers are fuscous to dusky brown with pale yellowish to creamy edges.
 Their wing coverts are dusky brown with creamy to slightly yellowish to buffy tips and edges that show as two bars on the closed wing.
 Their tail is dusky brown with yellowish outer edges to the feathers.
 Their chin and upper throat are whitish with a faint yellow tinge on the latter.
 Their lower throat, breast, and belly feathers have grayish bases and yellowish tips.
 The sides of their breast are slightly olivaceous and their undertail coverts yellow.
 They have a deep brown iris, a black bill with a pinkish base to the mandible, and black legs and feet with yellow soles.